Pittsburgh vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Pittsburgh has combined with its opponents to score more than 59 points in three of four games this season.
+- Pittsburgh has combined with its opponents to put up more than 58.5 points in three of four games this season.

-- Saturday's over/under is 23.3 points lower than the two team's combined 82.3 points per game average.
+- The combined points per game average of the two teams, 82.3, is 23.8 points more than Saturday's over/under.

-- This contest's total is 17.2 points above the 41.8 these two squads combine to allow per game this season.
+- These two squads combine to allow 41.8 points per game, 16.7 fewer than this contest's over/under.

-- Panthers games have an average total of 55.9 points this season, 3.1 fewer than Saturday's over/under.
+- The Panthers and their opponents score an average of 55.9 points per game, 2.6 fewer than Saturday's total.

-- The 59 over/under in this game is 2.1 points above the 56.9 average total in Yellow Jackets games this season.
+- In 2021, games involving the Yellow Jackets have averaged a total of 56.9 points, 1.6 fewer than this game's set over/under.

 Pittsburgh Stats and Trends

-- This season, the Panthers have an against the spread record of 3-1 in their four games as a favorite of 3.5 points or more.
+- The Panthers have been favored by 3.5 points or more four times this season and are 3-1 ATS in those matchups.

-- Pittsburgh's games this year have gone over the point total in all four opportunities.
+- Pittsburgh's games this year have eclipsed the over/under in all four opportunities.

-- When Pittsburgh records more than 18.8 points, it is 3-1 against the spread and 3-1 overall.
+- Pittsburgh is 3-1 against the spread and 3-1 overall in games when it puts up more than 18.8 points.

-- When Pittsburgh picks up more than 306.5 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Pittsburgh piles up over 306.5 yards, the team is 3-1 against the spread and 3-1 overall.

 - The Panthers have five giveaways this season, while the Yellow Jackets have eight takeaways .